DIVD-NL/web-www-v2/content/newsroom/articles/operation-endgame-2.0.en.md

 intro: DIVD is notifying victims of the Latrodectus infostealer, the evolution of IcedID.
 We are notifying victims that where identified as a part of Operation Endgame 2.0.
 If you receive a notification, please read the instructions carefully.
 image: /images/articles/DIVD-Operation%20Endgame%202.0.jpg
 Alt tag for image: ''
-case: null
+case:
+  caseid: DIVD-2025-00018
+  closed: false
+  link: ''
+  lead: ''
+  leadlink: ''
+  researchers:
+    - label: Max van der Horst
+      link: ''
+    - label: Frank Breedijk
+      link: ''
+  researchers_people: []
 faq_enabled: true
 faq: null
 ---
-If you received a notification from us, you, members of your organization or your customers had their password stolen or system infected by the Latradectus infostealer.
-Detailed recommendations are found below.

 Last year, Operation Endgame marked the biggest anti-botnet operation to date.
 The The Dutch Police, in cooperation with policy units form Germany, France, Denmark, the United States and United Kingdom and suppor to Europol and Eurojust had infiltrated a number of botnets.
 Now, they are back.
 Operation Endgame 2.0 marks new takedowns and new information obtained by the organizations behind this operation.

 This data has been shared with us and various other parties like: [Check Je Hack](https://www.politie.nl/informatie/checkjehack.html), [Have I Been Pwned](https://haveibeenpwned.com/), [No More Leaks](https://www.politie.nl/onderwerpen/no-more-leaks.html), the (Dutch) [NCSC](https://ncsc.nl), [CSIRT-DSP](https://csirtdsp.nl/) and Digital Trust Center.
 The data we have received consists of usernames, (redacted) passwords, and dates of these passwords last being used.
 It is expected that this data originates from the password managers of popular browsers.

+### Recommendation

+f you received a notification from us, you, members of your organization or your customers had their password stolen or system infected by the Latradectus infostealer.
+Detailed recommendations can be found in our CSIRT Casefile:

 ### What you can do

 As these notifications mostly span user accounts, you should start with ensuring your system is clean from any malware.
 After, you should change the passwords of any accounts that are currently using the passwords indicated in the notification.
+If you received a notification from us, you, members of your organization or your customers had their password stolen or system infected by the Latradectus infostealer.
+Detailed recommendations can be found in our CSIRT Casefile:

 ### What we are doing